cloudfoundry/docs-bosh/content/cpi-api-v1-method/set-vm-metadata.md

 ## Arguments

  * `vm_cid` [String]: Cloud ID of the VM to modify; returned from `create_vm`.
- * `metadata` [Hash]: Collection of key-value pairs.
+ * `metadata` [Hash]: Collection of key-value pairs, including the top-level `tags` in the deployment manifest.
 CPI should not rely on presence of specific keys.

 ## Result